DCrawley94/shell-playground/part-2/README.md

 hello="world"
 ```

 By convention environment variables such as USER, PATH, HOME etc. are capitalized.
 Any other variable names should be lowercase.
-The convention will help you avoid accidentally overwriting environmental and internal variables.
+This convention will help you avoid accidentally overwriting environmental and internal variables.

 > 💡 Notice that there is no space before or after the `=`.
 This is due to the way the Bourne shell (and it's variants) interpret commands.